-Take five minutes today to make the starter, also called sponge, and tomorrow you can bake two loaves of this marvelous, slightly sour, rustic Italian bread that has a hearty crust.
+This ciabatta recipe is delicious!
+Take five minutes today to make the starter, also called sponge, and tomorrow you can bake two loaves of this marvelous, slightly sour, rustic Italian bread.

-Take five minutes today to make the starter, also called sponge, and tomorrow you can bake two loaves of this marvelous, slightly sour, rustic Italian bread that has a hearty crust.
+This ciabatta recipe is delicious!
+Take five minutes today to make the starter, also called sponge, and tomorrow you can bake two loaves of this marvelous, slightly sour, rustic Italian bread.

 This was the best bread I've ever made!
 I prepared the sponge two days in advance and kept it in the fridge.
 I had no problems with it being too sticky like others mentioned.
 I cooked it on a pizza stone and basted with water every 5 minutes for a brown, crunchy crust.
 The parchment did burn a little around the edges while baking, but it was reminiscent of an old Italian bakery.
 See my picture -this bread is perfect!Read More